 As you age your eyes change and you will need vision correction to see well.
 Around the age of 40, you will notice that it’s harder to focus on objects that are close to you.
 This condition is called presbyopia and results in many people shopping for reading glasses.

-Another option that many people don’t even consider are contact lenses.
-Not having to wear glasses but having excellent near and distant vision is very appealing.
+Another option that many people don’t even consider is contact lenses.
+Not having to wear glasses but having an excellent near and distant vision is very appealing.

 Modern multifocal contact lenses are a viable option for many people wishing to have the best of both worlds; no glasses but excellent near and distance vision.

 Multifocal contact lenses can have a bifocal or multifocal design.
 Both allow you to see up close and at a distance.
 Bifocals have two distinct corrective lens powers – one for close-up and one for distance vision.
 Multifocal contacts have a design similar to progressive eyeglass lenses, with a gradual change in less power for a natural transition from close-up to distance vision and vice-versa.

 Both contact designs come in soft and rigid (gas permeable, GP) lens materials and daily wear or extended wear options.
 Soft contact lenses can be comfortably worn on a part-time basis, great for weekends or other occasions if you prefer not to wear them every day.